State Small Business Credit Initiative

 small business development programs:

-- The Capital Access Program, a newly expanded program that will provide matching funds to loan loss reserve pools at financial institutions as an incentive to increase small business lending.
-Approximately $19 million is allocated for this program.
+- The Capital Access Program, provides matching funds to loan loss reserve pools at financial institutions as an incentive to increase small business lending.
+Approximately $9 million is allocated for this program.